Nabeel-etx/color-match/README.md

 # color-match
 This is a beginner project made on codesandbox using reactjs.
-Some basic CSS styling is used for an attractive UI.
+CSS styling is used for an attractive UI.